Matching Module

 Cuespeak takes the traditional matching task and adds several extra features:

-• a wider range of options for matching stimuli, including first letter, sound effects and videos of words being spoken
+• A wider range of options for matching stimuli, including first letter, sound effects and videos of words being spoken

-• spoken feedback on errors
+• Spoken feedback on errors

-• advanced options in selection of distractors, not just in number but also in type, including associate distractors to feed into work on contextual competition in word-finding
+• Advanced options in selection of distractors, not just in number but also in type, including associate distractors to feed into work on contextual competition in word-finding

-• hand-picked distractors, to avoid the ambiguities often found among auto-generated distractors
+• Hand-picked distractors, to avoid the ambiguities often found among auto-generated distractors

-• picture-word matching is available in both directions, i.e. word to picture and picture to word
+• Picture-word matching is available in both directions, i.e. word to picture and picture to word

 Match anything to anything